 Packaging & Build Quality

-The unit that I have is a loan unit and it came with the nice leather case that is well-padded.
+The unit that I have is a loan unit and it came with a nice leather case that is well-padded.
 Inside comes the headphone itself, two cables (one is a thin portable one and the other is a long thick cable for home use), a quarter-inch adapter and that’s it.

 Isolation and Comfort

-As it’s a semi-open headphone, it doesn’t leak and passively isolates as much sound as a normal open headphone.
+As it’s a semi-open headphone, it doesn’t leak and passively isolates as much sound like a normal open headphone.
 Still, you may want to keep this for home use as I’m not sure why a person would take out this beauty outside for commute.
 Now on to the sound.